-Looking for a new Dutch oven I have outlined the features of some of the most popular Lodge Dutch ovens.
-You will learn why Lodge Manufacturing is an iconic brand.
-After reading this article I am sure you will agree with the New York Times that the Lodge brand of cast iron Dutch oven is possibly the best and most affordable Dutch oven you can buy.
+Looking for a new Dutch oven, I have outlined the features of some of the most popular Lodge Dutch ovens.
+You will learn why Lodge Manufacturing is an iconic brand that home cooks covet.
+After reading this article, I am sure you will agree with the New York Times that the Lodge brand of cast iron Dutch oven is possibly the best and most affordable Dutch oven you can buy.

 The well-known brand Lodge has two advantages over other big-name brands!
-1. they manufacture both seasoned and enameled cast iron Dutch ovens and other forms of cast-iron cookware.
+1. they manufacture seasoned and enameled cast-iron Dutch ovens and other forms of cast-iron cookware.
 Which provides many sizes and colors available across the entire range.
 2. Lodges’ manufacturing experience spans decades.

-We will go through all the facts, features, performance Lodge seasoned and enamel cast iron Dutch ovens.
+We will review all the facts, features, and performance of Lodge seasoned and enamel cast iron Dutch ovens.

 I break down nine of the most popular Lodge Dutch ovens available today.

-Finally, I will let you know where you can purchase Lodge cast iron Dutch ovens for the best possible prices.
+Finally, I will let you know where to purchase Lodge cast iron Dutch ovens for the best possible prices.
 In most cases, there is no delivery charge.

-If you have landed on this page and already know you want to purchase a Lodge cast iron Dutch oven.
-Check out the large range of Lodge Dutch ovens that are available at Amazon.
+If you have landed on this page and know you want to purchase a Lodge cast iron Dutch oven.
+Check out the large range of Lodge Dutch ovens available at Amazon.
 Don’t forget to check out what others are saying about the products this iconic brand produces.

 Lodge Manufacturing’s History

-Joseph Lodge the founder of the business would be so proud that today Lodge is still manufacturing cast iron products on home soil in the states.
-When they could send manufacturing offshore as many other manufacturers have over the years.
+Joseph Lodge, the founder of the business, would be so proud that today, Lodge is still manufacturing cast iron products on home soil in the States.
+They could send manufacturing offshore as many other manufacturers have over the years.

 Lodge Cast Iron received the Tennessee Governor’s Award for Excellence in Hazardous Waste Reduction in 1994.
 2013 Lodge received an award from the Tennessee Governor, Award for Trade Excellence.
 Read more about Lodge Manufacturing.